-Glycoproteins: (1) HA is an example of a direct serum marker used in the diagnosis of liver damage in patients[35].
+Glycoproteins: HA is an example of a direct serum marker used in the diagnosis of liver damage in patients[35].
 It is integrated and dispersed all over the extracellular space.
 This process is done by the HSCs.
 The damaged liver tends to provide HA in high quantities.
 As a result, this marker is used to predict the level of liver damage based on elevated serum levels.
-This is because the levels of HA collate with liver fibrosis[36].
-Research shows that the HA serum direct marker is accurate than most non-invasive indices.
+This is because the levels of HA correlate with liver fibrosis[36].
+Research shows that the HA serum direct marker is more accurate than most non-invasive indices.
 However, this method of diagnosis works best when combined with other liver markers.
 NPV was 98%-100% in cirrhosis[35-38].
 Also, HA levels start decreasing with the treatment of liver disease[39-41].
-(2) Laminin is a glycoprotein that is non-collagenous and is formed by the HSCs[10].
+Laminin is a glycoprotein that is non-collagenous and is formed by the HSCs[10].
 In a patient with liver fibrosis, elevated levels of laminin correlate well with the degree of the fibrosis.
 However, its diagnostic value is not of much significance when compared with HA.
 The cut-off value of 1.45 was proposed by Sebastiani[32] for detecting fibrosis and cirrhosis.
 It is 77% accurate for detecting fibrosis in HCV cases.
-(3) YKL-40 is another diagnostic tool used to assess liver damage in patients with hepatitis C. It is a mammalian homologue of bacterial chitinases which are involved in the remodeling or degradation of ECM[21].
+YKL-40 is another diagnostic tool used to assess liver damage in patients with hepatitis C. It is a mammalian homologue of bacterial chitinases which are involved in the remodeling or degradation of ECM[21].
 The levels of YKL-40 correlate with the severity of fibrosis.
-(4) Fibronectin (FN) is a high molecular weight glycoprotein of the ECM which binds to integrins (receptor proteins).
+Fibronectin (FN) is a high molecular weight glycoprotein of the ECM which binds to integrins (receptor proteins).
 It is synthesized by various cells but mainly by hepatocytes.
 In blood, FN exists in two major forms, i.e., cellular FN (cFN) and plasma FN (pFN)[42].

 Direct markers that are associated with matrix degradation: Collagenases, gelatinases, and tissue inhibitors of matrix metallo proteinases